THE TIM NEWFIELDS HOMEPAGE

 by Tim Newfields

 (1) Enhancing Basic Study Skills Among Students - I've come to see that student performance is closely related to study skills.
-It seems more and more students in Japan lack basic study skills.
-Study skills have been described by Van Blerkom (1997) as cluster of sub-skills which include goal setting, time management, note taking, strategic reading, summarizing, presenting, and test-taking strategies.
+It seems that many students lack basic study skills.
+Study skills have been described by Van Blerkom (1997) as cluster of sub-skills that include goal setting, time management, note taking, strategic reading, summarizing, presenting, and test-taking strategies.
 Learning these skills can have a decisive impact on academic success.
-While teaching English, I also believe in teaching study skills.
+While teaching any subject content area, I also believe in explicitly teaching study skills.
 In the future, I hope to do further research on the relation between study skills and academic performance.
-According to a 1999 Japan Information Network report, the academic skills of most Japanese students have been declining recently.
+According to a 1999 Japan Information Network report, the academic skills of most Japanese students appears to have declined recently.
 I believe it is necessary for more students to "learn how to learn".
-Too many students appear to suffer from information overload and find it difficult to critically evaluate the data they receive.
+Too many students appear to suffer from information overload and find it difficult to critically evaluate the massive amounts data they receive.
 To acquire what Kolb (1984) refers to as "deep learning" students need to learn more about study skills, critical thinking, and experiential learning.

 (2) Cross-Cultural Education - With the experience of living in half-a-dozen countries for varied periods of time, I understand what it is like to be a foreign student and would like to help foreign students work more closely with other Japanese.
 When I taught at Shizuoka University I noticed how Chinese and Korean students often felt isolated from most Japanese.
 I was active in the Shizuoka International Association and Shimizu City International Association for nearly ten years, so I have good ideas about some ways to promote international exchanges.
 Since the number of Asian university students here is increasing, I'm interested in helping them adjust to Japanese life more smoothly and also doing some research on their experiences.